Healthy Homes Assessment Hastings

 Home Assessments Hastings for Rental Properties

-There are numerous concerns to check during an home assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standard.
-There are a few examples:
+There are many things to be able to examine during the house inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+The most common are:

-The consequences of not having the Healthy home in relation to The Residential Tenancies Act and consequently being in the wrong of an tenant services ruling can be significant for property managers and landlords.
-For professional guidance, contact us now and schedule your rental properties home evaluation.
+The repercussions of not having an Healthy Home with regard to regulations under the Residential Tenancies Act and consequently getting on the wrong side of a tenancy services ruling can have a significant impact for property managers and landlords.
+For expert guidance, contact us today to schedule your rental properties home evaluation.

 home assessments for rental properties